 Core Questions (“Drivers”) for the ISS

-- How do we combine applications of the natural sciences and human dimensions to managing urban ecosystemssuch as the New Jersey-New York metropolitan area watershed, and harbor?
+- How do we combine applications of the natural sciences and human dimensions to manage urban ecosystems such as the New Jersey-New York metropolitan area watershed and harbor?

 - How do we apply sustainability science to better understand the interactions of multiple stressors in this regional environment?